chand-ab/mechinterp_puzzle_may26/README.md

 # mechinterp_puzzle_may26

-Solution for monthly mechinterp puzzle
+- Solution for the monthly mechinterp puzzle (https://puzzles.baulab.info/)
+- All code written by Claude